NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 <p align="center">
 <img src="https://d3n817fwly711g.cloudfront.net/uploads/2012/02/Package-Diagram.jpg" alt="Package diagram example"/></p>

-The example shows that the `Accounting` package uses the `HR` and the `Invoice` package, each of those tow packages is providing different methods/operands e.g. the `Invoice` package provides the public method/operand `Customer invoice`.
+The example shows that the `Accounting` package uses the `HR` and the `Invoice` package, each of those two packages is providing different methods/operands e.g. the `Invoice` package provides the public method/operand `Customer invoice`.
 The full example can be found [here](https://creately.com/blog/diagrams/uml-diagram-types-examples/).

 Profile diagram<br>
-Profile diagram is structure diagram which describes lightweight extension mechanism to the UML by defining custom stereotypes, tagged values, and constraints, it provides a generic extension mechanism for customizing UML models for particular domains and platforms [Wikipedia](https://en.wikipedia.org/wiki/Profile_(UML).
+Profile diagram is structure diagram which describes lightweight extension mechanism to the UML by defining custom stereotypes, tagged values, and constraints, it provides a generic extension mechanism for customizing UML models for particular domains and platforms.
 A detailed example can be found [here](https://www.uml-diagrams.org/profile-diagrams.html).

 **Behavioral diagrams**<br>
 Use case diagram<br>